 If there are multiple publishers on the staging database for the Distributed HotLog mode of Change Data capture, and one publisher defines a change table in another publisher's Distributed HotLog change set, then Change Data Capture uses the database link established by publisher who created the change set to access the source database.
-Therefore, the database link to the source database established by the publisher who created the change set atble to be successfully created.
+Therefore, the database link to the source database established by the publisher who created the change set must be intact for the change table to be successfully created.
 If the change set publisher's database link is not present when creating a change table, an error is returned indicating that the connection description for the remote database was not found.